Tribal court

 Independent tribal courts are judicial systems that are established and operated by Native American tribes within the United States.
+As of 2022, there are more than 330 Tribal Courts that stem from the 570 federally recognized tribal nations.
 These courts are separate from the federal and state court systems and are designed to handle legal matters within the tribe's jurisdiction.

 The purpose of independent tribal courts is to provide a legal framework for Native American tribes to govern themselves and to resolve disputes within their communities, without interference from the United States federal or state governments.
 The independent tribal court system is an important tool for tribes to maintain their own legal traditions and to resolve disputes within their communities.

 Tribal courts are also important for preserving tribal sovereignty and self-determination.
 However, they are limited in jurisdiction and funding.

 History

 The history of independent tribal courts is complex and has been shaped by the federal government's policies towards Native American tribes.
 The establishment of independent tribal courts was a result of the Indian Reorganization Act of 1934, which aimed to promote tribal self-government and to preserve Native American culture and traditions.
 However, the federal government's policies towards Native American tribes have been inconsistent, and the relationship between the federal government and tribal courts has been fraught with tension.
 Despite these challenges, independent tribal courts remain an important part of indigenous resistance to western legal and cultural influence.